Health A-Z

 Staying Smoke Free After Hospital Discharge

-Smokers admitted to U.S. hospitals can’t smoke during their stay and could use this time as an opportunity to quit, but few are able to stay smoke-free after returning home.
+Smokers admitted to U.S. hospitals canΓÇÖt smoke during their stay and could use this time as an opportunity to quit, but few are able to stay smoke-free after returning home.
 Now a study done at Massachusetts General Hospital and published in the August 20th 2014 issue of JAMA describes a program that increased the proportion of hospitalized smokers who successfully quit smoking after discharge by more than 70 percent.

 Stay Safe During Lightning

-The weather forecast calls for a slight chance of thunderstorms, but you can only see a few fluffy white clouds overhead.
+HereΓÇÖs advice from the Centers for Disease Control to help you protect yourself and your loved ones from lightning during a thunderstorm: The weather forecast calls for a slight chance of thunderstorms, but you can only see a few fluffy white clouds overhead.
 So you and your tennis partner grab your racquets and balls and head for the tennis court.
+You spend a few minutes warming up and thenΓÇöwait!
+Is that thunder you hear?
+Was that a lightning flash?

 Toward Tx for Interstitial Cystitis